finos/FDC3/docs/api-bridging/spec.md

      sourceAgent: "agent-C"
 }
 ```
-Then on agent-A the originating app finally gets back the following response from the FDC3 desktop agent C:
+Then on agent-A the originating app finally gets back the following response from the FDC3 desktop agent:
 ```
 {
     intent: { name: "StartChat", displayName: "Chat" },